fgregoretti/Cpp-AIF/doc/tmaze_doc/tmaze.md

 The exteroceptive outcomes provide cues about location and context (the reward condition of the trial) $\left\lbrack \matrix{ Cue Center & Cue Left & Cue Right & Cue Bottom\} \right\rbrack$.

 The interoceptive outcomes denotes different levels of reward $\left\lbrack \matrix{ Cue Left & Cue Right & Reward & No Reward} \right\rbrack$.
-When the aggent occupies the "Bottom" location, this observation unambiguously signals the reward condition of the trial, and therefore in which arm the Reward observation is more probable.
+When the agent occupies the "Bottom" location, this observation unambiguously signals the reward condition of the trial, and therefore in which arm the Reward observation is more probable.
 When the agent occupies the "Center", the Cue observation will be Cue Right or Cue Left with equal probability.
 The Reward (index 2) and No Reward (index 3) observations are observed in the right and left arms of the T-maze, with associated probabilities $a$ and $b$.
 The variables $a$ and $b$ represent the probabilities of obtaining a reward or a loss when choosing the "correct" arm, and the probabilities of obtaining a loss or a reward when choosing the "incorrect" arm.
 The definition of which arm is considered "correct" or "incorrect" depends on the reward condition, which is determined by the state of the second hidden state factor.